thinkerbot/ts/README.md

 ## ENVIRONMENT

+Defaults for options can be set via environment variables.
+Options provided by the user override these defaults.
+All variable names starting with 'TS_' are reserved for internal use.

 * `TS_USR_DIR`:
   The user dir.
 By default `pwd`.
 Used to determine the default tmp dir.
 * `TS_TMP_DIR`:
   The base tmp dir.
 By default `$TS_USR_DIR/tmp`.
+* `TS_COLOR`:
+  Set to "true" to enable color.
+* `TS_DEBUG`:
+  Set to "true" to enable debug mode.
+* `TS_FILTER`:
+  Set to "false" to not filter passing tests.
+* `TS_REPORT`:
+  Report mode.
+Valid values are "monitor", "stream", and "raw" (raw output is used internally and should not be relied upon externally).
+* `TS_MODE`:
+  Execution mode.
+Set to "verbose" to capture stderr.
+* `TS_REMOVE_TMP_DIR`:
+  Set to "true" to remove tmp dir.

+In addition these variables can be set to adjust the color output.

+* `TS_PASS`:
+   Passing tests.
+* `TS_FAIL`:
+   Failing tests.
+* `TS_NORM`:
+   The normal output color.
-* `TS_NAME`:
+* `TS_NOEX`:
-  The prefix of test functions that will be run by **ts**.
-By default 'test\_', such that all tests will be run.
-Override with the full name of a test to run just one test.
+   Non-executable test files.

+For example to turn failures blue:

+    export TS_FAIL=$(printf "%b" "\033[0;34m")

 ## BUGS

-* Calling a subcommand that reads from stdin without providing it will quietly hang.
-Nothing can be done to prevent this behavior (?) but ts should help identify where the hang occurs, for instance by printing the test name in verbose mode.

 ## COPYRIGHT